The Great American Retirement Pivot (Part 2): Building Your Own Pension with Real Estate

 Year 3: Buy property #2.
 A $207,000 duplex in Memphis.
 25% down with accumulated savings plus cash flow from property #1.
 Gross rent: $2,050 across both units.
 Cash flow after mortgage: $410/month.

 Year 5: Property #3.
 A $183,000 single-family in Birmingham.
-By now you've got two properties generating cash flow and building equity.
+Two properties generating cash flow and building equity by now.
 Down payment comes easier.

 Year 6-7: Properties #4 and #5.
 You're experienced, your credit's strong, and your existing cash flow helps you qualify.
 Buy in markets where the numbers work — $180,000-$250,000 purchase prices, $1,400-$1,800/month gross rent.